 John Procario, Freeform Series Light Sculpture III, USA, 2017

-With Freeform III, Procario continues the Freeform Series’ exploration of streamlined, undulating forms.
+With Freeform III, John Procario continues the Freeform Series’ exploration of streamlined, undulating forms.
 Made of bleached ash, the work is treated with sprayed aluminum for a reflective, metallic finish.

-Having grown up around his carpenter father’s workshop, John Procario brought his love for woodworking to the world of design.
+Having grown up around his carpenter father’s workshop, Procario brought his love of woodworking to the world of design.
 After studying sculpture in graduate school, Procario developed a unique aesthetic that influences his sculptural furniture and lighting.
 This aesthetic began with the idea of wood as metaphor for the human body.
 Just like bone or muscle, wood will bend comfortably to a point, then snap.
-Procario pushes the limit of breakage to create a sense of strain in the otherwise fluid gesture of the wood.
-Conceptually, this allows beauty to be the product of strain.
+Procario pushes the limit of breakage to create a sense of strain in the otherwise fluid gestures of his wooden works.
+Conceptually, this allows beauty to be the product of stress.

 Procario’s furniture and sculptural lighting are composed of micro-laminated, cold-pressed bent wood.
 Procario begins his process by twisting ribbons of paper to explore potential designs.
 However, rather than using these models to control the wood’s shape, he allows the wood to form the shape it pleases.
 In this way, the artistic process becomes a collaboration between the artist and the wood’s respective personalities.
 The outcome is an organic, fluid design balanced with a sense of motion.